-If the need arises to speak with your child, please call or text (207) 205-2330; you can leave a message if you do not reach someone directly, and your call will be returned in a timely fashion.
+Staying Connected During Camp: If the need arises to speak with your child, please email info@campkita.com or text 207-205-2330; you can leave a message if you do not reach someone directly, and your message will be returned in a timely fashion.
+Please note that reliable service access is not always available at all corners of the camp property.
 You may also send an email to your child at info@campkita.com.
 Please include your child's full name in the subject line.
 Emails will be delivered directly to your child within 24 hours but your child will not be able to respond.
+Camper mail is typically distributed just once per day during dinner time.